deivisangeli/vs_nature_replication/README.md

 # vs-replication
-replication code for "Do Virtue Signals Signal Virtue"
+Replication code for "Do Virtue Signals Signal Virtuez?"

 # Requirements